fbpx

 indoor poisonous plants for pets, dog bathers near me, dog grooming portage indiana

-Outdoor and Garden Plants
+Outdoor and Garden Plants that are Poisonous

 Outdoor and garden plants can greatly enhance the aesthetic appeal of a yard, but many commonly found varieties are not safe for pets to ingest.
 Azaleas and rhododendrons contain grayanotoxins, which can cause vomiting, drooling, diarrhea and severe heart problems in pets.
 Oleander, admired for its beautiful flowers, is extremely toxic, with even small ingestions leading to deadly heart arrhythmias, vomiting and drooling.
 Sago palms, frequently used in landscaping, contain cycasin, a potent toxin that can cause liver failure, seizures and death, with the seeds being particularly dangerous.